madsbuch/applicationCourse/README.md

 This is a short introduction to the technologies the course will cover:

 Overall Learning Goals:
-* Have a basic structure of application
+* Construct a basic structure of application
 * Be able to write basic HTML and CSS
-* Knowledge of application structure and git
+* Knowledge of application structure and Git
-* modify JavaScript
+* Modify JavaScript
-* use markdown
+* Use markdown

 ###Git and Frameworks
 Administrating your code, share it amongst the working parts and an introduction to the framework you are going to build your app upon.

 Overall Learning Goals:
-* Be able to git for code sharing.
+* Be able to use git for code sharing.
 * Tell apart different types of framework

 ###User interaction